 Bernheim Arboretum and Research Forest is 1 mi. e. of jct.
 I-65 and SR 245 exit 112.
-The nonprofit site consists of 14,000 acres of forest and a 250-acre arboretum with three lakes, 35 miles of hiking trails and 16 miles of paved road for biking.
+The nonprofit site consists of 16,000 acres of forest and a 600-acre arboretum with three lakes, more than 40 miles of hiking trails and 16 miles of paved road for biking.
 Isaac W. Bernheim, a German immigrant who made his fortune in the distillery business, founded the natural area in 1929 as a gift to Kentuckians.

 More than 250 species of birds may be seen on the property, which is adorned with such nature-inspired artwork as sculptures made from metal, stone and other natural materials.
 Visitors may also experience life in the treetops on the Canopy Tree Walk; a nearby valley is visible from the 75-foot-high structure during winter months.